peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string GetCharset();

-Returns the charset parameter, converted to ASCII lower-case, if it exists, or  `"us-ascii"` if the media type is ill-formed (RFC2045 sec.
-5.2), or if the media type is "text/plain" and doesn't have a charset parameter (see RFC2046), or the default charset, if any, for the media type if the charset parameter is absent.
-Returns an empty string in all other cases.
+Returns the charset parameter, converted to ASCII lower-case, if it exists, or  `"us-ascii"` if the media type is ill-formed RFC2045 sec.
+5.2), or if the media type is "text/plain" and doesn't ave a charset parameter (see RFC2046), or the default charset, if ny, for the media type if the charset parameter is absent.
+Returns n empty string in all other cases.

 <b>Returns:</b>